News

 What Happens When Lightning Strikes Your Home or Business

-According to a study from Underwriter Laboratories, a properly installed lightning protection system can be up to 99% effective in preventing damage from lightning.
-Any lightning protection system should be done professionally by an organization that’s recognized by the Lightning Protection Institute, National Fire Protection Association and Underwriter Laboratories.
+According to research by Underwriters Laboratories, a properly installed lightning protection system can be up to 99% effective at preventing damage from lightning strikes.

 What to Do When Lightning Strikes